RMS Admission: Complete Guide to Rashtriya Military School Admission

 Students who study in Rashtriya Military Schools go on to join the National Defence Academy (NDA), Indian Military Academy (IMA), Naval Academy, Air Force Academy, and top civilian universities.
 The disciplined environment, quality teaching, and leadership training make RMS alumni among the most sought-after professionals in India.

-• Subsidised fee structure with scholarships for deserving students
+- Subsidised fee structure with concessions for deserving categories

 This guide covers every aspect of Rashtriya Military School Admission — eligibility, process, exam pattern, syllabus, documents, fees, reservation policy, and preparation tips — all in one place.